 - Hendrik Leyssens, Vice President, Global Operations, Cargo, Swissport

-The three finalists in the Start-up/Small Business category will be asked to share their initiative with the audience during the Executive Summit in San Francisco, March 22-25.
+The three finalists in the Start-up/Small Business category will be asked to share their initiative with the audience during the Air Cargo Forum in Miami, November 8-10.
 The audience will then participate in the decision as to which initiative will receive the first-place prize of $10,000 USD and the two runner-up prizes of $2,500 USD each.

 The winner in the Corporate category will be announced ahead of the event and recognized for their efforts in making air cargo more sustainable.

+“2022 has proven to be a year of innovation and change for the industry with eyes focused on ensuring a sustainable path for the next generation of air cargo leaders and the application received this year reflects this progressive spirit.
 I am sure it will be challenging for our jury to select the winners.
-We have to thank Champ Cargo Systems for their continued support as the exclusive sponsor of this award, without them we would not be able to formally recognize these efforts.”
-Steven Polmans, TIACA Chair
+We have to thank CHAMP Cargosystems for their continued support as the exclusive sponsor of this award, without them we would not be able to formally recognize these efforts.”
+Steven Polmans, TIACA Chair.